 - Separate email hosting have far better spam protection.
 If you ever used G-Suite, Rackspace, or GoDaddy Mail, you’ll notice that it comes with a premium spam and malware filter.
 While cPanels may provide SpamAssassin as an option, that solution is not as convenient as the one provided by email hosts.

 - Email hosts keep a close eye on OUTGOING spam.
 Has your email ever been rejected because your server was blacklisted?
-On sharedweb hosting servers, your email sends from an IP address that is used by many other accounts on other domains.
+On sharedweb hosting servers, your email sends from an IP address that is used by many other domain accounts on the same server.
 If one of them sends an email to many recipients at once, that could already be suspicious to email providers like Yahoo, Earthlink, or AOL (just to mention some of those who “like” blocking IP addresses).
 They put a temporary block on that address.
-Since you are in the same boat, you are affected.
+Since you are in the same boat, (eg. the guy next door who is selling Viagra) you are affected.

 - Email is the central way of communicating at in our and your business.
 Especially for attorneys, timestamps and delivery notifications matter.
 We have seen hosting downtime from a couple of minutes to a couple of days.
 Website hosting is not as reliable as email hosting.
 If your website hosting goes down, your email will go down with it.
 A website downtime is bothering us, but an email downtime is a threat.
 Imagine you have to retrieve a backup of webfiles, database and emails.